ThomasFrentzel/ThomasFrentzel/README.md

 -⚡ Always open to learn new things

--💻You can find some of my college and personal projects <a href="https://github.com/Projects-Thomas-Frentzel">here
+-💻You can find some of my college  projects <a href="https://github.com/Projects-Thomas-Frentzel">here